pbiggar/phc/doc/manual/treetutorial2.rst

 	``match`` compares two (sub)trees for deep equality.
-There is also another function called ``deep_equals``, which does nearly the same thing, but there are two important differences.  ``match`` does not take comments, line numbers and other &ldquo;additional&rdquo; information into account, whereas ``deep_equals`` does.
+There is also another function called ``deep_equals``, which does nearly the same thing, but there are two important differences.  ``match`` does not take comments, line numbers and other "additional" information into account, whereas ``deep_equals`` does.
 The second difference is that ``match`` supports wildcards; this will be explained in
 	<xref linkend="treetutorial3">.